FAQ Schema That Gets Cited by AI — Structure, Markup, and E-Commerce Examples

 </script>

-Pros: Machine-readable by all AI systems.
+Pros: Machine-readable by every AI system.
 May trigger FAQ rich results in Google.
-Strongest signal for AI extraction.
+The strongest signal for AI extraction.

-Cons: Requires matching visible content on the page — schema without visible FAQ violates Google's guidelines.
+Cons: The schema has to match visible content on the page - schema without a visible FAQ violates Google's guidelines, and the AI side enforces it too.

-Use details/summary for the visible FAQ, heading-based questions for blog content, and FAQPage schema markup on every page with Q&A content.
-The schema makes it machine-readable; the HTML makes it human-readable.
-AI systems benefit from both.
+Use details/summary for the visible FAQ, heading-based questions in blog content, and FAQPage schema on every page that has Q&A. The schema makes it machine-readable, the HTML makes it human-readable, and AI systems take both.
+There's no reason to pick one - they're not alternatives, they're layers.

 Product page FAQ best practices

-Product pages are where AI shopping assistants look first.
-These are the questions to answer:
+Product pages are the first place AI shopping assistants look.
+These are the questions worth answering:

 • Shipping: "Do you ship internationally?", "How long does shipping take?", "Is shipping free?"